rbchan/popdy-inference/notes.md

 - Remove missing values in grouse data, especially for Nmix examples
   * Too much for students to learn so many things at once

+- Leave as much time as possible for homework on Thursdays

 ## For 2024

 - Tell professors not to send their students until they're good with R